Niels-Bohr-Institute-XNS-StructBiophys/GHRSASData/README.md

 # GHRSASData

-This repository holds the data presented in the manuscript:
+This repository contains the small-angle scattering data presented in the manuscript:

 Order and disorder – an integrative structure of the full-length human growth hormone receptor<br>
 Kassem et al. (2021)<br>